bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 A KEM can be transformed into a PKE scheme using HPKE {{RFC9180}} {{XYBERHPKE}}.

-## Warning on stability
+## Warning on stability and relation to ML-KEM

-**NOTE** This draft is not stable and does not (yet) match the final NIST standard expected in 2024.
+**NOTE** This draft is not stable and does not (yet) match the final NIST standard ML-KEM (FIPS 203) expected in 2024.
+It also does not match the draft for ML-KEM published by NIST August 2023. {{MLKEM}}

 Currently it matches Kyber as submitted to round 3 of the NIST PQC process {{KYBERV302}}.

 # Conventions and Definitions